MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-selinux-troubleshooting.md

 ## Background

 The Unix security model is based on Discretionary Access Control (DAC).
 Security-Enhanced Linux (SELinux) implements Mandatory Access Control (MAC) for Linux by using kernel modules and user space tools.
 MAC provides a more controlled environment for resource access and removes the ability of the root user to access all resources on the operating system (OS) without restrictions.
-It also mitigates multiple kinds of security risks based on the traditional Unix security model.
+It also mitigates multiple kinds of security risks by utilizing the traditional Unix security model.

 Different distributions include SELinux out of the box or provide a straightforward way to activate kernel support and install user space tools.
 For more information, see the following SELinux articles from some of the major Linux providers: